Water & Sewer

 If you are seeking to setup a water and/or sewer service account in your name and you will not be completing any construction or remodeling activities at your property, please contact Concord Municipal Utilities at 978-318-3101 or visit the Concord Municipal Utilities Website.

 Information Regarding Water/Sewer Service Applications

-Please be advised that the processing of your request, and the issuance of an Approval Letter which is required in order to commence any service construction activities, may be delayed as result of response to COVID-19.
+Please be advised that the processing of your request, and the issuance of an Approval Letter, which is required in order to commence any service construction activities, may be delayed as result of the response to COVID-19.

 Application Submission Guidelines: